-Our department is home to a diverse group of students, faculty, staff and alumni.
+Our school is home to a diverse group of students, faculty, staff and alumni.

 If you’re looking for a supportive, enriching community in which to gain the skills and perspectives that will prepare you for the honorable, challenging and rewarding field of social work, check us out.